DouglasUrner/canvas-theme-examples/tabbed-assignment-example/overview.md

 ---
 layout: tabbed-assignment
-objective: Learn to think about games and design and to create new games and modify old ones.
+outcome: Learn to think about games and design and to create new games and modify old ones.
-objective-bg-color: maroon
+outcome-bg-color: maroon
 ---

 # Overview